 Whilst this is not a product or brand that I myself use, as it’s not a natural, organic or cruelty-free brand.
 I thought I’d mention it, as it may be a product you currently have in your makeup bag.
 And it’s one that there’s a lot of confusion about.

 This product is NOT a concealer.
-And it DOES NOT neutralise under eye circles or any redness!
+And it DOES NOT neutralise under-eye circles or any redness!
 It is, in fact, best used as a highlighter.

-Isn’t my concealer a highlight too?
+Isn’t my concealer a highlighter too?

 No!
 Your concealer will colour correct.
 A highlighter attracts light, creating the illusion of brightness.
-But most of us need a little extra coverage from a concealer to neutralise and brighten up dark circles first.
+But most of us need a little extra coverage from concealer to neutralise and brighten up dark circles first.
 A highlighter alone won’t do this.

 If you do want to use a highlighter around your eye area, it’s best to stick to a matte product (Touche Eclat has some shimmer to it).
 So if you have puffy eyes, fine lines or wrinkles around the eye area, it’s best to avoid products with illuminating properties.
 Otherwise, you run the risk of emphasising these even further.

 A highlighter is a great addition to concealer and a nice thing to have.
-Especially if you have particularly dark under eye circles.
+Especially if you have particularly dark under-eye circles.
 But it’s not a necessity.